Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 - Spring: Amene temperatures, a little leftover snow from the winter.
 Sparse rains cause mud slowdowns.
 Snow starts melting.
 - Summer: Hot temperatures, no rain.
 Chance of heat-waves that evaporate all puddles.
 All snow melts.
 Wild animals respawn at a faster rate.
 - Fall: Cooler temperatures, sparse rain and occasional snowfall will slow you down.
 - Winter: Icy temperatures can kill you without a fur coat, some lakes and rivers freeze over, allowing you to walk on them.
 Constant snowfall slows you down, **crops will not grow and animals won't respawn**.
 Chance of blizzards that cause a whiteout, and can kill you even with fur coats.
-Have a shelter ready\!
+Have a shelter ready!

 #### Desert
 - In this map, the whole area is a desert with some sparse water sources and farming plots.